Forest Supervisor's Office

 The water system at the Backbone Rock Recreation Area was recently completed.
 There are now flush toilets and running water available.

-Camping is $10 for single site (9 sites) and $20 for double site (2 sites).
-The two pavilions are $30 and $50 per day, and can be reserved online at www.Recreation.gov
+Camping is $10 for single site (8 sites) and $20 for double site (2 sites).
+The two pavilions are $30 and $50 per day.
+Pavilions and campsites can be reserved online at www.Recreation.gov

 Sites are limited to a single family or not more than 5 people and 2 vehicles.
 Double campsites allow for up to 10 individuals and 4 vehicles.
 No alcoholic beverages are allowed in the area.
 No burning plastic or other non-wood materials except charcoal in fire pits and grills.